janbernloehr/watering/README.md

 ## Installation

-The python backend is fired up by supervisor.
+The python backend is run by gunicorn which is fired up by supervisor.

     sudo apt-get install python python-pip supervisor
     sudo pip install gunicorn